Dental Hygiene Teeth Cleaning

-Get your routine check-up and a professional teeth cleaning.
+Get your routine check-up and professional teeth cleaning.

 Improve your daily brushing and flossing with Soundview Dental Arts

-Your dental hygienist can be your partner in achieving good oral health and visiting the dentist at least twice a year for a professional cleaning can prevent tooth decay and periodontal (gum) disease.
+Your dental hygienist can be your partner in achieving good dental hygiene and visiting the dentist at least twice a year for a professional cleaning can prevent tooth decay and periodontal (gum) disease.
 Our dentist may recommend more frequent visits based on the condition of your teeth and gums.

 What to expect at your check-up appointment: